-Clarendon College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.

-SACS - COC 1866 Southern Lane Decatur, Georgia 30033-4097 Telephone Number 404-679-4501
+Clarendon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Clarendon College.

-Clarendon College is approved by: Texas Higher Education Coordinating Board (THECB) The State Board of Nursing (BON)
+Clarendon College is approved by:

+Texas Higher Education Coordinating Board (THECB)

+The State Board of Nursing (BON)